 A course grade of B indicates the acceptable standard of achievement.
 It reflects excellence in some aspect of the following areas: completeness and accuracy of knowledge, sustained and effective use of this knowledge, ability to work independently in the specific area, and originality in quality and execution.

-For students who matriculated prior to summer 2025, a course grade of C+ or lower needs to be repeated per policy.
+A course grade of C+ or lower needs to be repeated per policy.